Applications will open in January 2024.

 You will need to set out in your application how the requested funding will be used.

-All applications received by the BOA will be subject to an anonymous processing practice, with identifying details removed from the application form before being passed to the review panel.
+All expressions of interest received by the BOA will be subject to an anonymous processing practice, with identifying details removed from the application form before being passed to the review panel.
 This blind (anonymised) shortlisting process will be used to reduce the potential for unconscious bias.

-Shortlisted candidates will be invited to attend an online interview (via video conference) in June.
+If you are shortlisted, you will be asked to make a full research proposal, which will be reviewed by the internal panel and up to 3 external reviewers.
+Shortlisted candidates will be invited to attend an online interview (via video conference) in July 2023.
 The interview panel will comprise members of the BOA Research Committee and the ORUK Science Committee.

 HOW TO APPLY